T R I P T I

 "Tripti...
 I'm not able to find my blue shirt" his voice brought me back.
 He was standing by the wardrobe, ruffling through his clothes in mild frustration.

-"Yahan hai" I said, handing it to him with a soft sigh.
+"Yahan hai" I said and handled it to him with a soft sigh.

 (It's here)

-"Thanks, Angel" he said with a small smile, brushing a quick kiss on my cheek before turning to face the mirror, adjusting his collar like always, already half-lost in his thoughts again.
+"Thanks, Angel" he said with a small smile and brushed a quick kiss on my cheek before turning to face the mirror and adjusting his collar like always, already half-lost in his thoughts again.

-I stood there quietly, watching him get ready.
+I stood there quietly and watched him get ready.

-"What?" he asked, noticing my gaze in the mirror.
+"What?" he asked as he noticed my gaze in the mirror.
 "Let's go"

-He walked out of the room briskly, adjusting his collar.
-I followed behind, my steps soft against the floor.
+He walked out of the room while adjusting his collar.
+I followed behind him.

-"Abhi, khana" I reminded him, hoping he'd stop for even a few minutes.
+"Abhi, khana" I reminded him, hoping he will stop for even a few minutes.

 (Abhi, breakfast)

-"Time nahi hai" he said without looking back, already reaching for his car keys and heading toward the door.
+"Time nahi hai" he said without looking back, already reached for his car keys and headed toward the door.

 (I don't have time)